missly55/Phishing-Simulation/README.md

 - How to analyze the results to understand user behavior

 ### Tools Used:
-- GoPhish – A tool used for creating phishing simulations
+- GoPhish – A tool used for creating phishing simulations.
-- Ubuntu Linux – Used as the operating system to run GoPhish
+- Ubuntu Linux – Used as the operating system to run GoPhish.
-- VirtualBox – To set up and manage a virtual machine for safe testing
+- VirtualBox – To set up and manage a virtual machine for safe testing.
-- Web Browser – To interact with GoPhish interface
+- Firefox – Web browser to interact with GoPhish interface.
+- Mailtrap – Sandbox email server for testing.

 ### Steps:
 Step 1: Install GoPhish on Ubuntu